philzook58/philzook58.github.io/_posts/2025-02-04-tree_decomp_etudes.md

                                                                               edges=set(),
                                                                               children=[])])])])

+Questions: Kernighan lin seems like a great local jiggling method to improve a partitioning.
+Is there a translation of it to tree decompositions for local improvement?

 # Bits and Bobbles

 Algebraic graphs doesn't seem that different from the perspective of graph decompositions.
 They are a tree describing a way of constructing the graph out of operations.
 These operations may have nice algerbaic properties with respect to each other, like distributivity.